Lockdown 2.0: PM Modi to spell out plan, announcement at 10

 These areas which would fall under the yellow zone are those with 500 or lesser cases of COVID-19.

 The Red Zones such as Maharashtra, Delhi, Kerala and Tamil Nadu have areas that have been demarcated as containment zones.
 Organised activity will be allowed in these zones, but it would be within the monitored areas only.
 All attempts would be made to give un-organised trade to sustain, but there would be strict norms in place.
-For instance a particular area would be demarcated and will be open for a few hours a day.
+For instance, a particular area would be demarcated and will be open for a few hours a day.

-A final blue print would be prepared and signed by the Prime Minister and the announcement to be made tomorrow would be based on this.
+A final blueprint would be prepared and signed by the Prime Minister and the announcement to be made tomorrow would be based on this.